Updated: Oct. 25th

 – Body temperatures will be taken and recorded in books.
 Staff will be asked to sign a declaration of health daily.

 – Captains will sign daily their sanitary procedures on the book.

 – Zero-Contact Check-In.

-(Digital paperwork, certification cards, and waivers including new HEALTH DECLARATION FORM / COVID-19, need to be signed in advance.
-This will be sent 24 hours prior to check in.
+Digital paperwork, certification cards, and waivers including new HEALTH DECLARATION FORM / COVID-19, need to be signed in advance.
+Payments in advance are available through PayPal.

-– Personal protective equipment such as face masks or bandanas is mandatory at all times except in the water.
-Bandanas will be available for $20 at the shop, however, we encourage our guests to bring their own barrier protection.
+– Personal protective equipment such as face masks or bandanas is mandatory for both staff and guests at all times except in the water.
+Bandanas will be available for sale at $20 We encourage our guests to bring their own barrier protection.

 – New regulator mouthpieces will be required.
 Guests are recommended to bring their own mouthpiece or will be required to buy one at the shop for $5.